-Contract tests focus on the messages that flow between a consumer and provider, while functional tests also ensure that the correct side effects have occured.
+Contract tests focus on the messages that flow between a consumer and provider, while functional tests also ensure that the correct side effects have occurred.
 For example, imagine an endpoint for a collection of

 /orders that accepts a